devilgate/TheFloowTest/ReadMe.md

 The most likely issue is contention for processes trying to count the same word.
 Both processes would have to update the same MongoDB document, so a race condition is possible.
 This would be very hard to debug.

 As to the master test file, since I couldn't complete processing it in a reasonable time on the equipment available, there's not much I can say about that.

+## Potential Improvements

+The biggest overhead is in reading the file and populating the queue.
+Splitting the file and having multiple processes reading the parts and feeding the queue would be a possible solution.
+That, of course, adds a new set of overheads.
+On this machine I would not have had the disk space to process the Wikipedia file in that way, for instance.